OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 The point of software-based reversing defenses is indeed to add obscurity - enough to deter some adversaries from achieving certain goals.
 There are several reason why developers choose to do this: For example, the intention could be to make it more difficult to steal the source code and IP, or to prevent malware running on the same device from tampering with the runtime behaviour of the app.

-Resiliency testing is the process of evaluating the robustness of the a software protection scheme against particular threats.
+Resilience testing is the process of evaluating the robustness of the a software protection scheme against particular threats.
 Typically, this kind of testing is performed using a black-box approach, with the objective of circumventing the software protection scheme and reaching a pre-defined goal, such as extracting sensitive assets.
 This process requires skills that are not typically associated with penetration testing: The tester must be able to handle advanced anti-reversing tricks and obfuscation techniques.
 Traditionally, this is the domain of malware analysts.

-Resiliency testing can be performed in the context of a regular mobile app security test, or stand-alone to verify the effectiveness of a software protection scheme.
+This form of testing can be performed in the context of a regular mobile app security test, or stand-alone to verify the effectiveness of a software protection scheme.
 The process consists of the following high-level steps:

 1. Assess whether a suitable and reasonable threat model exists, and the anti-reversing controls fit the threat model;
 2. Assess the effectiveness of the defenses in countering the identified threats using hybrid static/dynamic analysis.
 In other words, play the role of the adversary, and crack the defenses!